sodadata/docs/soda/data-contracts-write.md

 <br />

+## Add contract YAML support to your IDE

 ### Add YAML code completion in VS Code

 1. If you have not already done so, install the Red Hat <a href="https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml">VS Code YAML extension</a>.